 By Kaitlin de Blanc, National Park Service Education Intern at the Crissy Field Center

 Have you ever sent a postcard of the Golden Gate Bridge to someone?
 In Crissy Field Center school programs this year, we had participants send their postcards to us!
-Check out some of the kids’ postcards, depicting what they learned during their school field trip to our parks.

 We, the school programs team at the Crissy Field Center, have made some successful additions to our weekly programs.
 The Garbology 101 program currently features a “comic book-style” activity booklet featuring a loveable narrator, Arty the Artifact.
 With a little guidance from program leaders, students get a feel for the life and times at Crissy Field and the Presidio during the Ohlone, Spanish Colonial, and Early American periods.
 The activity book includes drawings of the Ohlone people, pictures from the 1915 Panama-Pacific International Exposition (World’s Fair), and photographs of artifacts that the archeology team finds at the Crissy Field Marsh.